 Transforming a violent confrontation into a moment for reflection and growth is a miracle.
 This is a risky encounter and a powerful one, which accounts for the fact that it made sufficient impression of Jesus' followers to be recorded in John's gospel.
-Such encounters are required whenever mob violence threatens to overwhelm people's gentler instincts - an angry crowd, especially one high on moral outrage, is a lethal weapon which can go off in any direction.
+Such encounters are required whenever mob violence threatens to overwhelm people's gentler instincts - an angry crowd, especially one high on moral outrage, is a lethal weapon A 2010 Lenten Study compiled by the World Council of Churches, the World Student Christian Federation and the World YWCA http://women.overcomingviolence.org.

+which can go off in any direction.
 No wonder Jesus said that the peacemakers were blessed.